 Dynafit boot with molded-in fittings to use with tech bindings

-•MOST AT boots and alpine boots will work with MOST frame AT bindings (like Marker and other brands), but be sure to check the manufacturer’s recommendations.
+•MOST AT boots and alpine boots will work with MOST frame AT bindings (Marker, Salomon/Atomic, Tyrolia, Fritschi), but be sure to check the manufacturer’s recommendations.
+Boots with minimalist soles like the Dynafit TLT5 and TLT6, Atomic Backland series, La Sportiva Stratos/Syborg and Scarpa Alien series boots are compatible only with tech bindings.

-•Manufacturers of the Salomon Guardian and Atomic Tracker bindings recommend using those bindings only with WTR (Walk to Ride) flat soled (non-rockered) AT boots or alpine boots.
+•Manufacturers of the Salomon Guardian and Atomic Tracker bindings recommend using pre-2014 / 2015 models of those bindings only with WTR (Walk to Ride) soled (mild rocker) AT boots or alpine boots.
+2014 / 2015 models with sliding AFD's are compatible with ISO 9523 (rockered) Touring soles.

-•AT boots with rockered ISO Touring soles are not compatible with ISO Alpine DIN bindings.
+•AT boots with rockered ISO 9523 Touring soles are not compatible with ISO 5355 Alpine bindings.
 Even if they fit, release may not be consistent.
+The exceptions are the Marker Lord SP and Salomon/Atomic Warden bindings, which are compatible with both types of soles.

-•Several AT boots designed for performance downhill skiing offer interchangeable alpine and tech soles, which enable you to switch between alpine DIN bindings and AT bindings with the same boots.
-Some boots come with the interchangeable sole included in the price, while other brands charge extra for the second sole.
+•Some AT boots designed for performance downhill skiing offer interchangeable alpine and tech soles, which enable you to switch between alpine bindings and tech AT bindings with the same boots.
+Some boots come with the interchangeable sole included, while other brands charge extra for the second sole.
+The K2 Pinnacle 130 and 110 boots offer a non-rockered sole with tech fittings, designed to be used in any type of binding.

 The question of how much boot you'll need to confidently ski all terrain and conditions can be more complicated than you think and depends on the individual and the day.
 Even the experts are constantly adjusting their idea of what boot works best for them, so don't feel bad if you aren’t able to figure it out right away.
 If in doubt, choosing a slightly heavier, more supportive option is probably safer.
 While this may seem inconvenient on the way up, the added security of a sturdier boot can make all the difference on the way down.